 ea.
 URC-119/URT-42 transceivers)

 The site at Saddlebunch Key provides High Frequency (HF), and Medium Frequency (MF) Radio Transmissions.
-There are 37 HF antennas, and 01 MF antenna four tower array, in support of the transmitters.
+There are 37 HF antennas, and an MF antenna array (four 250' towers, in support of the transmitters.
 Remote control of the radio equipment at the transmitter site is accomplished by use of the Element Management System/Automated Technical Control (EMS/ATC).
 The primary purpose of the transmitter facility is to provide analog, non-secure voice, secure voice and data communications to DoN, NATO, Allied, Coast Guard, and DoD Joint activities.
 The site is linked to NAVCOMTELSTA Jacksonville Detachment via DRAMA Microwave and leased landline circuits.

 Technical Control Facility